phreeza/manuscript_axon_potentials/doc/manuscript.md

 three principal effects of axon bundle structure on the EFP.
 First, the low-frequency components of the EFP are governed by the densities of bifurcations and terminations and can have a dipolar structure ([@fig:simpletree] and [@fig:bigtree]A-C).
-Second, the high-frequency components amplitudes are governed by the local number of fibers ([@fig:bigtree]D-F).
-Third, we show that the low-frequency components exceed the high-frequency components in spatial reach.
+Second, the high-frequency components are governed by the local number of fibers ([@fig:bigtree]D-F).
+Third, the low-frequency components exceed the high-frequency components in spatial reach.
 In particular, the dipolar low-frequency components are not negligible and exceed the reach of the presumed quadrupolar nature of axonal EFPs ([@fig:distscaling]).